jdpieck/oasis-align/README.md

 > The program is hardcoded to switch directions if a solution is not found in the initial direction.
 This parameter mainly serves to let you easily choose between [multiple solutions](#oasis-align-2).

 ### `forced-frac` (decimal between 0 and 1)
-Last resort parameter that bypasses the `oasis-align` algorithm to use the specific fraction.
-Useful for when the function is misbehaving and you just want to display a user-specified layout.
+A last resort parameter that bypasses the `oasis-align` algorithm to use the specific fraction.
+Useful when the function is misbehaving and you just want to display a user-specified layout.

 ### `min-frac` (decimal between 0 and 1)
-The minium fractional width the function will consider while sweeping.
+The minimum fractional width the function will consider during its search.
 Useful if you do not want to consider solutions that result in very uneven content distribution.

 ### `frac-limit` (decimal between 0 and 1)
-The limit in the difference in fraction values from function iterations.
+The minimum difference in fraction values between function iterations.
 Prevents the function from getting stuck on a discontinuity.

 ### `tolerance` (length)
-The allowable difference in heights between `item1` and `item2`.
+The maximum allowable difference in heights between `item1` and `item2`.
 The function will run until it has reached either this `tolerance` or `max-iterations`.
-Making `tolerance` larger may reduce the total number of iterations but result in a larger height difference between pieces of content.
+Increasing `tolerance` may reduce the total number of iterations but result in a larger height difference between the pieces of content.

 > [!NOTE]
 > Two pieces of content may not always be able to achieve the desired `tolerance`.
-In that case, the function sizes the content to the iteration that had the least difference in height. _Check out [how it works](#oasis-align-2) to understand why the function may not be able achieve the desired `tolerance`._
+In that case, the function sizes the content to the iteration that had the least difference in height. _Check out [how it works](#oasis-align-2) to understand why the function may not be able to achieve the desired `tolerance`._

 ### `max-iterations` (integer greater than 0)
 The maximum number of iterations the function is allowed to attempt before terminating.
 Increasing this number may allow you to achieve a smaller `tolerance`.

 ### `debug` (boolean)
-A toggle that lets you look inside the function to see what is happening.
-Enable this if you would like a log of the function process and which of the parameters above could be changed to resolve the issue.
+A toggle that lets you view internal function logs to see what is happening.
+Enable this if you would like to see a log of the function's process and suggestions for which parameters could be changed to resolve issues.
 <!--
 ### `item1` (content)
 Content that is aligned to